CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/basic-docs/business-case.md

 ## 3. Proposed Solution

-This project outlines a comprehensive strategic plan to develop and launch a self-charging electric vehicle.
-The SCEV will utilize integrated solar panels, advanced battery management systems, and AI-powered energy optimization to provide continuous charging during operation and extended range.
-The target market includes environmentally conscious consumers, urban commuters, and fleet operators seeking convenient and sustainable transportation solutions.
-This innovative approach directly addresses consumer concerns about range and charging infrastructure, offering a superior user experience and a compelling value proposition.
+This project outlines a comprehensive strategic plan to develop and launch a self-charging electric vehicle featuring revolutionary In Wheel Frictionless Maglev Technology.
+The SCEV will utilize integrated solar panels, advanced battery management systems, and breakthrough magnetic levitation energy harvesting to eliminate friction and drag while providing continuous charging during operation.
+The maglev technology reduces energy losses by 95% and improves overall efficiency by 25-35%.
+The target market includes premium electric vehicle manufacturers, high-performance automotive segments, and fleet operators seeking maximum energy efficiency.
+This innovative approach directly addresses the critical need for friction reduction and enhanced energy production in electric vehicles.s consumer concerns about range and charging infrastructure, offering a superior user experience and a compelling value proposition.

 ## 4. Strategic Alignment